 Sung Deok-Im wants to live her life freely, which is impossible as a concubine.
 She also knows that the life of a royal concubine does not generally bring about happiness.
 Yet, Sung Deok-Im becomes the concubine of King Jeongjo.
 (Source: AsianWiki)

 Ba-Woo is a degenerate man.
 He gambles, steals, fights, and will do bossam (customary remarriage procedure where a widow is kidnapped) for money.
 He hides his real identity.
 While performing a bossam, he mistakenly kidnaps Princess Soo-Kyung.

 She is the daughter of Prince Gwanghae and the daughter-in-law of his enemy Lee Yi-Cheom.
-For a secret political agreement, she married the older brother of a man she loved, but, on the day of her wedding, her husband died.
+For a secret political agreement, she married the older brother of a man she loved, but her husband died on the day of her wedding.
 She then became a widow.
 (Source: AsianWiki)

 92. Tale of the Royal Secret Agent and Jo-Yi

 A comedic, historical period drama that centers around an intelligent but lazy secret agent and a divorcee woman who holds beliefs ahead of her time while searching for her happiness.

 Ra Yi Eon is a grade 6 civil servant agent.
 Despite having a goal to spend his days selling dumplings in a small shop set up within the territories outside of palace grounds, his sharp intelligence leads him to be offered a high position as a civil servant agent, where he is immediately given a mission to tackle.
 One trait of his is that after leaving his work right on time every day, he likes to roll around in his house while snacking on steamed dumplings.